sandra-aliaga/beatbugging/README.md

 # BeatBugging

+**BeatBugging** is an innovative rhythm-based debugging game that transforms the analytical process of log debugging into an engaging musical experience.
+Navigate through system logs while our dynamic music engine generates beats and melodies that correspond to different types of errors, warnings, and system events.
+Turn your debugging sessions into an interactive musical journey where finding bugs feels like composing a symphony.

 ### OH NO, the system crashed, you open the logs, sits on your hacker's chair and now...
 IT'S TIME TO BEATBUGGING!!!

 ## Features